czarnota/tietoevry-bash-training/README.md

 $ ls /proc
 ```

-## Running processes in Bash - how does it work
+## Running processes in Bash - how does it work?

 A primitive system shell could be implemented like this:
 ```c